apwheele/apwheele/README.md

 ### Hi there 👋

 My name is Andy Wheeler.
-Currently a data scientist at Gainwell working with health insurance claims (mostly statistical models to identify problematic health claims).
+Currently a private sector data scientist working with health insurance claims (mostly statistical models to identify problematic health claims).
 Formerly though I was an academic (PhD in criminal justice), and [I mostly worked with police departments to evaluate crime reduction initiatives, and improve the efficiency and fairness of different predictive policing systems](https://scholar.google.com/citations?user=iNNqtgwAAAAJ&hl=en).
 I often [blog on various data science/statistic projects](https://andrewpwheeler.com/) (in quite a few different languages).

-You can reach me at apwheele@gmail.com.
+You can reach me at apwheele@gmail.com, or check out my consulting services at [**CRIME** De-Coder](https://crimede-coder.com/).

 Always feel free to reach out with questions!

 Automated chart creation using Github Actions :